smikes/npm/doc/cli/npm-install.md

       exact version rather than using npm's default semver range operator.

+    Further, if you have an `npm-shrinkwrap.json` then it will be udpated as well.

     `<scope>` is optional.
 The package will be downloaded from the registry associated with the specified scope.
 If no registry is associated with the given scope the default registry is assumed.
 See `npm-scope(7)`.